(Disclosure: Some of the links below may be affiliate links)

 40% Stocks / 60% Bonds

-The last portfolio we are going to test is a portfolio with 40 percent of stocks and 60 percent of bonds.
+The last portfolio we will test is a portfolio with 40 percent of stocks and 60 percent of bonds.
 It is also a typical conservative retirement portfolio for many people.

 We can observe the same thing as before, with the interest of rebalancing going lower and lower as you increase the withdrawal rate.